 Governors Island is a 172-acre island in the heart of New York Harbor.
 Yards away from lower Manhattan and Brooklyn, it's easily accessible by ferry and open to the public during the summer.

 Governors Island is accessible by ferry every day of the week during the public season.

 Food and Drink

 Visitors are welcome to bring their own food and eat at one of the many picnic tables scattered throughout the Island.
-Grilling is not permitted.
+Grilling is not permitted except at designated Grilling Stations that can be reserved here.
 Visitors may not bring alcohol onto the island but can purchase and consume it in designated areas here.
 A wide range of food vendors can be found at the Island's two food courts.

 Services for Non-English Speakers

 Indoor restrooms are located in the Battery Maritime Building in Manhattan, Pier 6 in Brooklyn and Building 110 on Governors Island.
-There are portable toilets available at multiple locations on the island and trailer bathrooms at the west end of Ligget Terrace.
+There are portable toilets available at multiple locations on the island and trailer bathrooms at the west end of Liggett Terrace and near Slide Hill.